CassiaCaris/fatech-web-automation/README.md

  ### Running tests with maven

- * Inside the root directory of projet run
+ * Inside the root directory of project run
  ```
  $ mvn clean test
  ```

- ## Challange!
+ ## Challenge!

  ### Can you test all operations flow of this web simple calculator ?

 * https://kalyneramon.com.br/lel/

-It's your challange, change this actual code to do this!
+It's your challenge, change this actual code to do this!

 ![Digimon mail loading](https://media.giphy.com/media/EK4fZHK5hx9mw/giphy.gif "You Can!!")